lasso-js/karma-lasso/README.md

         reporters: [
             'mocha'
         ],
-        // 1. specify the config to be passed to optimizer in the optimizer key
+        // 1. specify the config to be passed to lasso in the lasso key
-        optimizer: {
+        lasso: {
             plugins: [
-                'i18n-ebay/optimizer/plugin',
+                'i18n-ebay/lasso/plugin',
-                'optimizer-less',
+                'lasso-less',
-                'optimizer-dust',
+                'lasso-dust',
             ],
             minify: false,
             bundlingEnabled: false,